kimtaehyungabcd/stuman/README.md

 # stuman

-install xampp
+download and install xampp
-install nodejs
+download and install nodejs
-install npm
+download and install npm
 move STUMAN folder in xampp > htdocs start apache and mysql from xampp control panel in a browser type "http://localhost/phpmyadmin/"